AlessandroLiscio/NLP_SQuAD_Project/README.md

-# NLP_SQuAD_Project

-Using Transformers on Stanford Question Answering Dataset (SQuAD)
+ ## Using Transformers on Stanford Question Answering Dataset (SQuAD)